Principal & Early Childhood Educator

 Drum, Bass, Guitar & Percussion Tutor

-Alongside his musical background, Bodhi spent six years working as an outdoor adventure instructor with Dare Adventures, guiding diverse groups through teamwork and confidence‑building activities.
+Bodhi spent six years working as an outdoor adventure instructor, guiding diverse groups through teamwork and confidence building activities.
 This experience strengthened his communication skills and his ability to create a fun, upbeat learning environment where students feel supported and encouraged.
 His blend of musical skill and group‑leadership experience gives him a unique teaching style that is both structured and relaxed.

 Hannah is an enthusiastic and engaging music teacher with a passion for igniting creativity in all its forms.
 As a multi‑instrumentalist and trained vocalist, she understands the joy of making music both as a soloist and as part of an ensemble.
 Her experience as a performer, singer‑songwriter, and film score composer — collaborating with creators locally and internationally — gives her a rich, diverse musical perspective that she brings into every lesson.